cunnie/docs/bosh_create_dns_server.md

 #### Footnotes

 <a name="accessibility"><sup>1</sup></a> We acknowledge that there are technical workarounds: the teams working on other workstations can ssh into the workstation that is running the BOSH and execute all BOSH-related commands there.
 Another example is ssh port-forwarding (port 25555).
-Yet another, modifying VirtualBox to port-forward port 25555 to the BOSH VM.
 We find these workarounds clunky.

-<a name="ipv6"><sup>2</sup></a> For example, the host *tara.nono.com* has both IPv4 (10.9.9.30) and IPv6 addresses, so when targeting *tara.nono.com*, explicitly use the IPv4 address (e.g. `bosh target 10.9.9.30`).
+<a name="ipv6"><sup>2</sup></a> BOSH doesn't listen on IPv6 interfaces.
+For example, the host *tara.nono.com* has both IPv4 (10.9.9.30) and IPv6 addresses, so when targeting *tara.nono.com*, explicitly use the IPv4 address (e.g. `bosh target 10.9.9.30`).
 If you mistakenly target the IPv6 address, you will see the message `[WARNING] cannot access director, trying 4 more times...`

 This type (dual-stack) problem can also be troubleshot by attempting to connect directly to the BOSH port (note that telnet falls back to IPv4 when IPv6 fails):